Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/initialize-the-sdk.md

 ## Enable debug logging

-Debug logging is optional and helps you ensure that the SDK is working as intended.
-Below is a table that explains the levels of logging available and when they may be used:
+Debug logging is an optional, yet critical SDK feature.
+It helps you ensure that the SDK is working as intended.
+Below is a table that explains levels of logging available and when they may be used:

 | Log Level | Description |
 | :--- | :--- |